determined-ai/determined/examples/computer_vision/unets_tf_keras/README.md

 ## Files
 * **model_def.py**: The core code for the model.
 This includes building and compiling the model.
-* **startup-hook.sh**: Extra dependencies that Determined is required to install.
-This includes downloading the training data.
+* **startup-hook.sh**: This script will automatically be run by Determined during startup of every container launched for this experiment.
+This script installs some additional dependencies and downloads the training data.

 ### Configuration Files
 * **const.yaml**: Train the model with constant hyperparameter values.